15 Best Things to Do in Norwich (CT)

 Slater Memorial MuseumSource: The Slater Memorial Museum / facebook

-The kind of museum that any city would envy is in a beguiling Richardson Romanesque building, dating to 1886 and the career pinnacle of architect Stephen C. Earle.
+Norwich has the kind of local museum that any city would envy.
+The Slater Memorial Museum is in a beguiling Richardsonian Romanesque building.
+Dating to 1886 this was the career pinnacle of architect Stephen C. Earle.

 On the grounds of the Norwich Free Academy, the museum is famed for its plaster casts of some of the great works of Egyptian, Greek, Roman and Renaissance sculpture.